-The Independent Assessor will provide a report on the skill test result and grading outcomes to the Independent Assessment Organisation, who will issue the result.
+The Independent Assessor will provide a report on the skill test result and grading outcomes to the EPAO, who will issue the result.

-This component will be graded Pass/Merit/Distinction/Fail.
-If an apprentice has to re-sit this competent the maximum grade they will achieve is a Pass/Fail.
+This component will be graded Pass, Merit, Distinction or Fail.
+If an apprentice has to re-sit this component the maximum grade they will achieve is a Pass or Fail.